sentinel-hub/pin-library/README.md

 # EO Browser pins' repository
-This is Sentinel Hub's repository of pins and pin descriptions for EO Browser, also called the Pin library.
+This ia a repository of pins and pin descriptions for EO Browser, also called the Pin library, which aims to provide a growing repository of remote sensing images.
 Explore interesting locations, contribute by adding your own pins and pin descriptions, and share your collections with others.

 Pins are organised by themes: